-F-1/J-1 students should report their work to their designated school official (DSO), Tamara Kribs and receive a letter to present to the Social Security Administration in order to be able to receive a social security number.
-In addition, they should have a letter from your on-campus employer stating the nature of the job and the work hours.
+F-1/J-1 students should report their work to their designated school official (DSO), the Director of OISS, and receive a letter to present to the Social Security Administration in order to be able to receive a social security number.
+In addition, they should have a letter from their on-campus employer stating the nature of the job and the work hours.

 Not complying with these guidelines for on-campus employment may be a violation of status that could result in the student having to leave the United States.

 When do F-1/J-1 students become eligible for on-campus employment?